unocss/unocss/docs/integrations/next.md

 ## Hot Module Reload

-To support HMR you have to opt-out of webpacks caching.
+To support HMR you have to opt-out of webpack's caching.

 ```js{5}
 // next.config.js